-- on the one hand, primary communication to the public by wireless means, i.e. initiated by the communicator (11bis(1)(i)); and - on the other hand, secondary communication to the public, i.e.: - o one that further transmits another communication, either by wire or by wireless means, when it is made by another organization (11bis(1)(ii)); - o one that is carried out by loudspeaker outside the close circle of the family and friends of the person lawfully receiving the communication (11bis(1)(iii)).
+- on the one hand, primary communication to the public by wireless2 means, i.e. initiated by the communicator (11bis(1)(i)); and - on the other hand, secondary communication to the public, i.e.: - one that further transmits another communication, either by wire or by wireless means, when it is made by another organization (11 his(1)(ii)); - one that is carried out by loudspeaker outside the close circle of the family and friends of the person lawfully receiving the communication (11bis(1)(iii)).

 In the case of Dirk Renckhoff, a primary communication is involved.
-Article 11bis cannot be interpreted to the effect that publication by someone on a website would confer ipso facto the status of secondary communications on all other subsequent communications made by other persons from another copy of the same work.
+Just as the communications meant in Article 11bis(1), the making available right of Article 8 WCT cannot be interpreted to the effect that publication by someone on a website would confer ipso facto the status of secondary communications on all other subsequent communications made by other persons from another copy of the same work.
 There is a secondary communication only when there is a retransmission of a communication.
 In the case of Dirk Renckhoff, it was not the communication made by www.schwarzaufweiss that was retransmitted by Gesamtschule Waltrop.
 On the contrary, the school communicated the photo using a copy residing on its own site.

-Since a primary communication is involved, it is article 11bis(1)(i) that applies.
+Since a primary communication is involved, it is the criterion of article 11bis(1)(i) that must be observed..
 In this case, all that matters is to determine whether there is communication to the public; there is no other condition to be fulfilled.
 Therefore, the circumstances taken into account by the Advocate General are irrelevant, namely:

-- The "incidental" nature of the work in relation to the student's presentation (67); - The absence of an intention to widen the circle of persons able to see the photograph (68); - The fact that Mr Renckhoff had consented to communication on the travel magazine's website (70); - The question whether awareness of the need to obtain the photographer's consent could be required of the student and her teacher (70); and - The fact that the transmission's intended public was not "new" or could not be characterized as forming a "wider circle" (95).
+- the "incidental" nature of the work in relation to the student's presentation (67); - the absence of an intention to widen the circle of persons able to see the photograph (68); - the fact that Mr Renckhoff had consented to communication on the travel magazine's website (70); - the question whether awareness of the need to obtain the photographer's consent could be required of the student and her teacher (70); and - the fact that the transmission's intended public was not "new" or could not be characterized as forming a "wider circle" (95).